 OpenID is a decentralized single sign-on system.
 For sites honoring OpenID, users do not need to generate and remember another username and password.
 Instead, they can sign-in with personal URL that they have registered with any OpenID Provider.

-published an OpenID implementation guide to accelerate its adoption across the industry.
+The company also published an OpenID implementation guide to accelerate its adoption across the industry.

 Microformats are standards-based data formats that identify specific information on a webpage such as a calendar event or contact information and allow it to be easily shared with other services.
 Plaxo has implemented support for the microformats hCard and hCal.